Michael Brown (British politician): Westminster

 Brown was selected for the marginal constituency of Brigg and Scunthorpe and was elected at the 1979 general election.
 In 1983, following favourable boundary changes, he was elected for the new seat of Brigg and Cleethorpes.
 This followed a bitter selection battle between Brown and Michael Brotherton, who was MP for the Louth constituency, which included the towns of Immingham and Cleethorpes.

 Brown threatened to resign from parliament when the village of North Killingholme, in the centre of his constituency was marked as a potential site for nuclear dumping.
-Derek Laud served as Brown's research assistant for a considerable time as an MP, later becoming a contestant in Big Brother 6.

 Brown served as Parliamentary Private Secretary to Douglas Hogg, Minister of State at the Department of Trade and Industry, from 1989 to 1990, and then at the Foreign and Commonwealth Office from 1990 to 1992.
 From 1992 to 1993 he was a Parliamentary Private Secretary to Patrick Mayhew, Secretary of State for Northern Ireland.
 He was appointed as an Assistant Government Whip in 1993.